zacharyad/stack-images-md/README.md

 ### To get stack logos in defined grid layout

-e.g. six react logos in a 2 row, 3 column grid
+e.g. six linux logos in a 3 row, 2 column grid

 ```txt